halr/curious_rhythm_cube/README.md

 # Curious Rhythm Cube
 A gesture controlled Bluetooth MIDI rhythm machine.
-* rhythmCube — Arduino sketch folder
 * rhythmCube.ino — the Arduino sketch

 ## BOM
 This is the bill of the materials I used for this project.
 Not included are jumper wires, etc.